 We have a post that shows you how to take apart a Dyson V6 brush that’s not spinning which is very similar to the Dyson V8 design.
 The post has some good tips and tricks on how to take it apart and what to look for.
 It is amazing where you can get a buildup of hair and dirt that will cause the V8 vacuum cleaner to start pulsing.

 A small knife is often all you need to remove a blockage in the Dyson motorhead.
 Be sure to remove all the tangle of hair around the spinning brush bar.
-Pull apart all of the connections and look down them to make sure it is clear.
+Pull apart all of the connections and look down at them to make sure it is clear.
 A high pitch vacuum sound plus pulsing is a sure sign that you have a blockage.

 If you are using some aftermarket attachments check if there are any burs or plastic protruding into the voids that could catch unwanted debris.
 Dyson V7, V8, V10, and above attachments are interchangeable but not the V6.